timescale/docs/promscale/installation/promscale-with-timescale-cloud/index.md

 *   **Docker**: use a [pre-built Docker container][promscale-install-docker].
 *   **VM or bare metal**: use the [source][promscale-install-source] file.

-You can also use our [prom-migrator tool][promscale-install-prom-migrator] to migrate your existing Prometheus data into Promscale.
+You can also use the [prom-migrator tool][promscale-install-prom-migrator] to migrate your existing Prometheus data into Promscale.

 When you have Promscale installed, you can configure